 - If you market any of your services in the state.

-- Hire a compliance consultant to help make your life easier.
+- Consider hiring a compliance consultant to help make your life easier.
 If that’s not possible, this article covers the financial statement and document requirements you must provide to the state.

 Registration requirements for Advisors